-Anti-Jewish conspiracy theories making a comeback
+Anti-Jewish conspiracy theories make a comeback

 - Swastikas were drawn on the wall of a Jewish retirement home in Zurich.

-- A couple from Zurich returning from their holidays found that someone had written "A Jew lives here" at their garage door.
+- A couple from Zurich returning from their holidays found that someone had written "A Jew lives here" on their garage door.

 Rise in Western Switzerland